covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     To get the Intent that starts the current Activity you'll need to call the `getIntent()` method.
 The opposite of `putExtra()` to add data into Intents is to use `getStringExtra()` or `getIntExtra()` methods to retrieve the data.
 To do that, we'll need to know the key for these different values as in key-values pairs we mentioned previously.

-3. Insert the following function into the class, and associate this function with the 'dummy_button' in activity_display.xml.
+3. Insert the following function into the DisplayActivity.java, and associate this function with the 'dummy_button' in activity_display.xml.

     ```java
     public void onReturnClick(View v){